Singing Out Loud, Living Out Loud

 We started with baby steps.
 Literally.
 He asked me to take a half-step toward the audience (“I don’t think you could get any further from us unless you opened that window behind you”), and then another half-step.
 Then I sang about what scares me, to a tune Claude provided.
 Half of what I sang didn’t even make sense, but I just kept on singing.
 When I sang that I was scared of looking silly, Claude suggested a new exercise: sing “Seasons of Love” again, only this time with the accent of a Russian from Paris who spent time in Bolivia.
 When I told him I’m not very good with accents, Claude said, “Perfect!” and sang with me in an accent for the first line or two.
 It was hilarious.
 And awesome.

 Finally, we returned to my song which names the most treasured aspects of our lives.
 Claude asked me to sing out a list of the most important things I treasured in my life, things that had been unexpressed.
-Out came my own authentic “Seasons of Love” – a powerful, uninhibited, cathartic celebration that brought the room to their feet, with tears in their eyes.
+Out came my own list of authentic “Seasons of Love” – a powerful, uninhibited, cathartic celebration of gratitude that brought the room to their feet, with tears in their eyes.

 As I sang the first lines of “Seasons of Love” one more time—this time looking into the eyes of the people watching me, singing louder, smiling even.
 I wasn’t shaking; I felt amazing.
 And I sensed that I could bring this feeling back into my life—this conquering of fear, this getting past silence, this bolstering of self-confidence.
 Looking around the room, I saw supportive, smiling faces.
 No one was judging me.
 One woman said to me afterward, “It’s clear you have so much in there, and we could see it start to come out, and it was beautiful.”